thfield/sf-bus/README.md

 1. `npm run data`

 ## todos
-- click map and select all routes near the click, narrow list to click and show the network "where can i go from here?"
 - tie into nextbus data feed, show the next bus to arrive at my location
 - locate user initially http://freegeoip.net/ or https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation
 - turn makeGeoJsons.js into an npm module for gtfs->geojson (?)